Easy Microwave Chocolate Truffles

 Creative Uses for Leftovers!

 Do you have leftovers after making as many candies as you can eat?
-The good news is that this mixture stores in the refrigerator for several weeks and has all kind of other uses.
+The good news is that this mixture stores in the refrigerator for several weeks and has all kinds of other uses.
 In fact, I usually have some on hand and find it is delicious for:

 - Cake fillings, frostings or pouring over a bundt cake.
 Use it melted or add powdered sugar and whip it up until it is fluffy (sometimes I will add a bit more cream to get the right texture).